Tim Rigby (sportscaster)

-Tim Rigby was the 5 and 6 co-anchor and 11 PM solo anchor for WJAC-TV in Johnstown, Pa.
-He had been the long-serving sportscaster (1981-2011). sports.
+Tim Rigby was the 5 and 6 co-anchor and 11 PM solo anchor for WJAC-TV in Johnstown, Pennsylvania for the station's 5, 6 and 11 p.m. newscasts.
+He had previously been the long-serving sportscaster from 1981 to 2011.

+Biography

 Rigby joined WJAC in May 1981 as a reporter and weekend sports anchor.
-In November 1981, he began anchoring the weekday sports segments at 11 PM.
+In November 1981, he began anchoring the weekday sports segments at 11 p.m.
 On December 11, 1996, he briefly left WJAC to take a non-broadcasting job in Johnstown, Pennsylvania, but returned three weeks later.

-In 1994, Rigby was voted the #1 play-by-play man in Pennsylvania from the Pennsylvania Association of Broadcasters and the Associated Press for his coverage of the All-American Amateur Baseball Association tournament.
-He has also reported play-by-play for the Johnstown Chiefs and for other local events.
+In 1994, Rigby was voted the top play-by-play man in Pennsylvania from the Pennsylvania Association of Broadcasters and the Associated Press for his coverage of the All-American Amateur Baseball Association tournament.
+He also reported play-by-play for the Johnstown Chiefs and for other local events.

+Rigby left WJAC on November 10, 2011 after his contract was not renewed.
+He returned as a fill-in sports anchor.
+On Wednesday, March 25, 2015, Rigby returned as WJAC's 6 News at Sunrise co-anchor with Lindsay Ward and Jim Burton, who both left the station.
+On March 1, 2018, he moved back to the 5, 6, and 11 p.m. newscast with Jen Johnson after Marty Radovanic retired in October 2017.

+In September of 2021, Rigby became the first broadcaster from WJAC to be inducted into the Silver Circle Society by the Mid-Atlantic Chapter of The National Academy of Television Arts and Sciences.
+The award recognizes significant contributions made by selected individuals who have been in television news for 25 years or more.
+Rigby retired from WJAC on August 4, 2022.

+Later years

 Rigby has suffered a series of health problems.
 In February 2005, he was diagnosed with kidney disease and underwent a kidney transplant.
-A year and a half later in October 2006, he was diagnosed with Anaplastic Lymphoma.
-He underwent chemotherapy and returned to work on April 23, 2007.
-In December 2021, Rigby announced that he would be undergoing a second Kidney Transplant, with his donor being Pennsylvania State Representative Jim Rigby.
+A year and a half later, in October 2006, he was diagnosed with Anaplastic Lymphoma.
+Following chemotherapy, he returned to work on April 23, 2007.
+In December 2021, Rigby announced that he would be undergoing a second kidney transplant; his donor was Pennsylvania State Representative Jim Rigby.